nodejs/node/doc/api/packages.md

 order to support packages with conditional exports.
 For this reason, using `"node"` and `"default"` condition branches is usually preferable to using `"node"` and `"browser"` condition branches.

+Conditional exports take effect with ES module, `--experimental-modules` is required for use in v12.16.0.

 ### Nested conditions